wlwlct/Data-Reform/GenCCD/README.md

 ### Prepare
 - Put 'asc' files into one folder.
 The name of the file is better named as '\*d\*d\*.asc', where the numbers represent the number of sample, the number of raster scan, and the number of bright spots.
 - Open a note book to write the Spectrum specification.
-Record the number of max row (jmax), shift, one row or multiple row, special files for future test.
+Record the number of max row (jmax), shift, one row or multiple row, special files for future test and where average wavelength is calculated.

 ### How to use
 - Change <b>srcDir</b> into the direction of folder that contains asc files.